strongloop/strongloop.com2/_posts/2018-04-09-github-example-app-part2.md

 ```

 Select `GHRepoController` > `GET /repo/{org}/{repo}/stars`,
-and type your favorite GitHub repo for the number of stargazers.
+and in the parameters fields, type your favorite GitHub repo for the number of stargazers.
 <img src="../blog-assets/2018/04/apiExplorer-request-part2.png" alt="Screen shot of API Explorer for REST endpoint under GHRepoController" style="width: 400px; margin:auto;"/>

 You should be able to see the results in the response section.